junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 ‘ANTI DIARRHEA MEDICINES’ ACT LIKE PLUGS.
 THEY KEEP IN THE INFECTED MATERIAL THAT NEEDS TO COME OUT.

 ‘Anti-diarrhea’ mixtures containing neomycin or streptomycin should not be used.
 They irritate the gut and often do more harm than good.

 Antibiotics like ampicillin and tetracycline are useful only in some cases of diarrhea (see [page 158](#page-158)).

 But they themselves sometimes cause diarrhea, especially in small children.
-If, after taking these antibiotics for more than 2 or 3 days, diarrhea gets worse rather than better, stop taking themthe antibiotics may be the cause.
+If, after taking these antibiotics for more than 2 or 3 days, diarrhea gets worse rather than better, stop taking them the antibiotics may be the cause.

 Chloramphenicol ([page 356](#page-356)) should never be used for diarrhea